ntoll/ntoll.github.io/posts/why-computers-2.md

 ## Movements of Thought

-It is possible to describe rules for thinking (movements of thought).
+In a similar way that it is possible to describe rules for a game of cards, it is possible to describe rules for thinking, rules for movements of thought.

 This is the study of *Logic*, and applying these rules is called reasoning.
 Reasoning with logical rules makes you rational -- others who know such rules